adam-p/markdown-here/README.md

 Go to the [Opera Add-ons store page for *Markdown Here*](https://addons.opera.com/en/extensions/details/markdown-here/) and install normally.

-After installing, make sure to reload your webmail or restart Chrome!
+After installing, make sure to reload your webmail or restart Opera!

 ## Usage Instructions